 When a school staff member has reasonable cause to suspect a student has suffered physical or sexual abuse or neglect, he/she is required to report that suspicion to the Illinois Department of Children and Family Services Hotline, 1-800-25 ABUSE (800-252-2873).
+When a school staff member has reasonable cause to suspect a student has suffered physical or sexual abuse or neglect, he/she is required to report that suspicion to the Illinois Department of Children and Family Services Hotline, 1-800-25-ABUSE (800-252-2873).
 The "reporter" of the suspect case is protected by law, and his/her anonymity and confidentiality is maintained.
 School personnel is not obligated by law to inform parents when they report suspected child abuse or neglect.
 (Policy 5:90, Abused and Neglected Child Reporting)